 The Surrey Botanical Society (SBS), originally known as Surrey Flora Committee (SFC), has been in existence since 1957 and aims to represent and unite all those who want to enjoy, study and record Surrey's astonishingly interesting, beautiful and diverse flora.
 Membership is open to anyone with an interest in the subject.
 Why not Join us?
 It only costs £5.00 a year.
 New Members are always welcome and an Application Form can be downloaded from this website.

-We are compiling a Rare Plants Register, and gradually working towards a new Surrey County Flora.
-Bespoke applications,available to SBS Members only, are available on this website to view a searchable, interactive Virtual Map and interactive distribution maps of all Surrey taxa by 1 Km Squares and Date Class (e.g. Widespread taxa).
-The Virtual Map, although focused on Surrey, covers the world..We also analyse the number of our MapMate records and taxa by date class periodically.
+We are compiling a Rare Plant Register, and gradually working towards a new Surrey County Flora.
+Bespoke applications,available to SBS Members only, are available on this website to view a searchable, interactive Virtual Map as well as interactive distribution maps of all Surrey taxa by 1 Km Squares or monads and Date Class.
+The latter was last updated on 9 July 2020.
+Virtual Map, although focused on Surrey, covers the world..We also analyse the number of our MapMate records and taxa by date class periodically.
 The most recent, also updated on 09 July 2020, may be downloaded from this website by members and non-mebers alike, along with maps of the 30 most widespread taxa.

 Our Photo Gallery includes more than two hundred images of Surrey wild flowers taken by our members.
 This gallery may be searched by scientific or vernacular name.
 We also maintain Facebook and Group where you can share your images of Surrey's rich flora.

 We publish biannual newsletters, which are sent to all members.
 These include meeting reports and other useful information on our activities.
 Back issues of our newsletters from 1957 to the present are available for members to download and there is an index to all series 2 issues published from Spring 2003 to the present.